 Nevertheless, I think my little Heisman experience is a cool irony; another unexpected story from my New York City days.

 Not just because a sports-averse person like myself got so close to such an iconic athletic touchstone, but because of the Heisman's own provenance.
-In a way, it's its own irony, with its home being a city known for many things - except college sports!
+In a way, it's its own irony, starting with its home being a city known for many things - except college sports!

 New York boasts several prestigious universities, yet only Columbia and Fordham continue to field NCAA football programs.
 And while Ivy-League Columbia has placed in the Heismans, it's been for runners-up.
 And those were ages ago... in 1938, and 1942.

-Before I go any farther, let me assure sports purists I know how important the Heisman is.
+Before I go any farther, let me assure sports purists I now know how important the Heisman is.
 First called the Downtown Athletic Club Award, the Heisman signifies college football's most prestigious trophy.
 It's been awarded annually since 1935 and is named for John W. Heisman, the first athletic director of New York City's now-defunct Downtown Athletic Club.
 Heisman, the person, is credited with helping to develop not only the way collegiate football is played today in North America, but also how colleges administer their extremely popular and lucrative football programs.

-He was kind of a big deal.
+He was kind of a really big deal.

 So was the DAC, back in the day.
 Its home was a distinctive, proportionally-massed 35-story Art Deco tower clad in dark orange brick with chevron embellishments.
 That tower still commands a choice location near the tip of southern Manhattan, a mere three blocks west of Wall Street, and four blocks south of the World Trade Center.
 And the trophy which became bigger than the club itself enjoyed a place of prominence in the tower's lobby, near the main bank of elevators, where everybody could see it coming and going.